idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     pure : a -> IO a

-As we will see later, ``do`` notation is more general than this, and can be overloaded.
+As we will see later, ``do``-notation is more general than this, and can be overloaded.

 You can try executing ``greet`` at the Idris 2 REPL by running the command